 A major emphasis of the CTC is on development and application of computational tools to enable forefront astrophysics research.
 These tools include symplectic integration codes for orbit evolution, parallel tree codes for N-body problems, grid-based codes for magnetohydrodynamics, and general circulation models and radiative transfer codes for exoplanet atmospheres.
 CTC members are also involved in development of community software packages for visualization and analysis of numerical simulations.
 Large-scale numerical simulations are performed on departmental and university computing clusters, and at national supercomputer centers.

 Student research projects in theoretical/computational areas are normally supervised by CTC professorial faculty, often in collaboration with departmental research faculty members and with members of the department involved in observational research.

 A forum for research lectures, given either by members of the department or visitors.
 CTC seminars typically occur on Wednesdays at noon, and pizza is provided on weeks when we have speakers from outside the UMD community.
 Listing of upcoming CTC Seminar talks

 The CTC runs a prize postdoctoral fellowship.
 Established in 2006, this independent postdoctoral program is to attract highly qualified postdoc applicants whose research overlaps with the interests of the CTC faculty The Department hosts one CTC fellow at a time, meaning that we typically solicit new applications once every 2-3 years.

 Facilities and Resources

-Computational facilities administered by the CTC include the Department computing cluster, yorp.
-This cluster consists of Intel and AMD computer nodes that are regularly upgraded or replaced to keep the facility modern and competitive.
-The cluster supports both serial and distributed parallel applications.
-Regular maintenance includes software upgrades and tape backups.
-For more information, visit the
+The CTC administers a Departmental computing cluster and is heavily involved in campus supercomputing.
+The local cluster, called yorp, consists of Intel and AMD computer nodes that are upgraded periodically to keep the facility modern and competitive.
+The cluster supports both serial and distributed parallel applications and is maintained by Department staff.